Thedineshk24/frontendtest/README.md

 3. Paste the code into your React component.
 4. Modify the code as necessary to suit your project's requirements.

+## logic for pagination
+found it out half through internet and half through chatGPT
 ## Adding a Screenshot to the Markdown File

 To add a screenshot to the markdown file, follow these steps: